sebouh137/clas12-rge-analysis/README.md

  * -h         : show this message and exit.
  * -D         : activate debug mode.
  * -n nevents : number of events.
+ * -f         : set this to true to process FMT::Tracks bank.
  * -w workdir : location where output root files are to be stored.
 Default is root_io.
  * -d datadir : location where sampling fraction files are located.
 Default is